angehoueto/charting_on_stock-_market/README.md

 ## DATA IMPORTATION

   We must firstly open trader workstation on your desktop and enable your api to run.
 Click [here](https://interactivebrokers.github.io/tws-api/index.html) for more information.
 You will now have to connect your Rstudio application to trader workstation.
-You will have to use the _twsConnect_ (with they talked about on the link) function to.
+You will have to use the _twsConnect_ (which they talked about on the link) function to.

 ```{r}
 library(IBrokers)